 You can send us your new credit card or bank information at 1616 P Street, NW, Suite 300, c/o Development, or contact Alex Patton at 202-683-2535 or [email protected].

 Alternatively, you can simply start a new monthly donation.
 Then just send Alex a quick email to let him know that he should cancel your old recurring gift.

-All of your Food & Water Partner donations are tax deductible to the extent permitted by law, and we will send you a letter in early February that will you’re your total contributions to Food & Water Watch for the previous year.
+All of your Food & Water Partner donations are tax deductible to the extent permitted by law, and we will send you a letter in early February that will show your total contributions to Food & Water Watch for the previous year.
 You can also request that information at any time and we will be happy to provide it to you.

 I don’t like getting a ton of paper mail — will becoming a Food & Water Partner mean I get a ton of stuff in the mail?

 We offer the option of receiving all Food & Water Partner updates via email, and we’ll never send you “snail mail” if you don’t want it.

 Your support makes all of our work possible.
 For example, getting the word out about fracking and labeling GMOs is an essential part of our campaigns.
 Our “Ban Fracking Now” buttons are a great way for people to spread awareness about an extremely important issue in a way that prompts conversations with friends and family.
 These kinds of conversations and the increasing on-the-ground visibility of our movement, and not a multi-million dollar advertising campaign, is how we are going to get the changes we need to protect our food and water.

 Your monthly gift of just $10 would allow us to purchase 500 Ban Fracking buttons or pay for a rally participant’s bus ride.